whatever’s bugging you.

 - Eggs hatch in 24 hours and go through three larval instars within four to six days.

 - Puparium (the hardened exoskeleton of the last larval instar) and pupa stage lasts five to six days.

 - Newly emerged flies are attracted to light.

 - After 48 hours, new adult fruit flies become sexually active; and the cycle repeats.

 - There are over 4,500 species of fruit flies in the world.

-- The genus Drosophila includes a large number of species of fruit flies, including the Drosophila melanogaster which is considered the most common species of fruit flies found inside buildings.
+- The genus Drosophila includes many species of fruit flies, including the Drosophila melanogaster which is considered the most common species of fruit flies found inside buildings.

 - Fruit flies can be found all over the world, except in Antarctica.

 - Male fruit flies that are sexually rejected by female fruit flies find consolation in alcohol.
 Researchers from the University of California proved that male fruit flies prefer alcohol to non-alcohol food after they’ve been rejected by female fruit flies.
 After rejection, a chemical in the fruit fly’s brain known as neuropeptide F decreases, creating an urge for alcohol just like in humans in similar situations.